 And while there was no warden on site to stop trespassers from vaulting over the small gates and low-lying hedges that guard the entrance to the burial mound, the thought of sneaking through the mound’s meagre defences never really crossed my mind.
 Perhaps I have a greater regard for archaeological ethics than Ms Croft.
 Perhaps I was worried of incurring the Sun Queen’s wrath.
 Or perhaps I knew that trespassing on an imperial grave site would likely result in a hefty fine, deportation, or even a prison sentence, none of which seemed like an ideal way to end one’s stay in Japan.

-So without further ado, we took some final photos of the site, paused to admire the frogs and eye-catching Lycoris radiata (or red spider lily) that dotted the edges of the rice fields, and spent a few moments soaking up our surroundings before bidding adieu to the ancient queen.
+So without further ado, we took some final photos of the site, paused to admire the frogs and eye-catching Lycoris radiata (or red spider lily) that dotted the edges of the rice fields, and spent a few moments soaking up our surroundings before we bid adieu to the ancient queen.

-All of the photos on this page were taken by me and my partner during our trip to Japan in September 2015.
+Image credits: All of the photos on this page were taken by me and my husband during our trip to Japan in September 2015.
 You’re free to republish these on your site or social media pages as long as you provide a link back to this article and leave the watermarks intact.